Passkeys - Design Your Solution

 Password Managers

 When using platform passkeys, the operating system can use a cloud service called a password manager to synchronize passkeys to other devices.
-The most widely used options are Google Password Manager and Apple iCloud Keychain.
-The user must first be signed into their Google or Apple account.
+The built-in options from platform providers are Windows Hello, Google Password Manager and Apple iCloud Keychain.
+The user must first be signed into their account with the platform provider.

 PlatformPlatform Passkeys Synchronization?VersionDate